Primer on Covid-19 and Immunity

 Jan 20, 2021

-I would like to give a synopsis and brief explanation of the current state of knowledge which may give some clarity and peace of mind the community.
+I would like to give a synopsis and brief explanation of the current state of knowledge which may give some clarity and peace of mind to the community.
 My educational background was in genetics/molecular biology at the Massachusetts Institute of Technology.
 I worked on research projects and published with 3 Nobel Laureates in the field of the Human Genome Project at the Whitehead Institute.
 Immunology/Virology was an integral part of my studies and training.
 For the past 20+ years I have been an orthopedic surgeon in private practice who has also done voluntary teaching for residency programs.

 A) Basics of the immune system – the main components of the immune system are the B cells and the T cells.
 B cells produce antibodies that act as the guard dogs of the body.
 T cells are the Terminator cells that destroy invaders such as viruses and bacteria.
 The B cells produce and replicate antibodies when they encounter foreign invaders.
 The “guard dog” antibodies will cling to the foreign invaders and slow them down, potentially rendering them impotent so the invaders cannot cause problems.
 The Terminator cells will recognize the clusters of guard dogs attached to the invaders and will ingest and destroy them.
 The Terminator cells can also recognize and destroy invaders in the absence of the guard dogs as well.